First City Monument Bank: Ownership

 The shares of stock of First City Monument Bank are listed on the Nigerian Stock Exchange, where they trade under the symbol: FCMB.
-The current detailed shareholding in the bank, following the merger with FinBank, is not publicly available.
+The current detailed shareholding in the bank, following the merger with FinBank, is publicly available.

 Governance

-FCMB Group Plc (FCMB) remains committed to institutionalizing corporate governance principles as part of the Group's corporate structure.
+FCMB Group Plc (FCMB) remains committed to institutionalizing corporate governance principles as part of the group's corporate structure.
 It continues to ensure adherence to the implementation of corporate governance rules of the Central Bank of Nigeria, the Nigerian Stock Exchange and the Securities and Exchange Commission.

 The board of directors of FCMB Group Plc is composed of a chairman and nine directors (three executive directors and six non-executive directors) in line with international best practice, which requires the number of non-executive directors to be more than the executive directors.
-There is a clear separation of duties between the Group Chief Executive and the chairman of the board.
+There is a clear separation of duties between the group chief executive and the chairman of the board.